edimuj/cordova-plugin-audioinput/README.md

 cordova plugin add https://github.com/edimuj/cordova-plugin-audioinput.git
 ```

-Building with the Intel XDK is also supported.
-I haven't tested the plugin with PhoneGap build, so feel free to message me if you tried it with success there.
+I haven't tested the plugin with PhoneGap build and ionic build, so feel free to message me if you tried it with success there.

 ## Events
-When using the event based approach, the plugin sends the following `window` events:
+When using the event based approach, the plugin emits the following `window` events:

 * `audioinput`
 * `audioinputerror`